kunalraykar30/GitOps/102_Jenkis_Deploy/README.md

 # kubectl create -f svc-jenkins.yaml
 ```

-Please note that PV are not associated with namespace while PVC are associated with the namespace.
+Please: PV are not associated with namespace while PVC are associated with the namespace.
 Hence, namespace has been mentioned in the pvc-jenkins.yaml.
-Do note that /var/jenkins_home is the actual home dir of the Jenkins
+Do note that /var/jenkins_home is the actual home dir of the Jenkins.
+Also, NodePort has been provided in the svc-jenkins but LoadBalancer can also be mentioned.